Trypanosoma cruzi - Chagas Disease

 Posttransplantation Monitoring Schedule for At-Risk Transplant Recipientsa

 aRecommendations are from the AST.
-CDC recommendations vary; for additional details, see Preventing Chagas disease in transplant recipients: donor screening and recipient monitoring.
+CDC recommendations vary; for additional details, refer to the Preventing Chagas disease in transplant recipients: donor screening and recipient monitoring resource.

 bMore frequent monitoring may be indicated in transplant recipients with chronic Chagas disease when adjusting immunosuppression to treat transplant rejection.